 Nashville Personal Injury Lawyer Accused of Keeping Client’s Settlements

 Clients are alleging that he settled their cases without their knowledge.
-At least three of the attorney’s former clients have already come forward with complaints.
+At least three of the lawyer’s former clients have already come forward with complaints.

-A Reminder: An Attorney’s Obligation to His or Her Clients
+A Reminder: An Lawyer’s Obligation to His or Her Clients